VidCruiter Logo

 Diversity, Equity, and Inclusion (DEI)

 are frequently grouped together because the three concepts are interconnected.
 When used in combination, a complete impact emerges.
-The three words describe values that organizations strive to embody so that theory can meet the needs of employees from all walks of life.
+The three words describe values that organizations strive to embody so that they can meet the needs of employees from all walks of life.

 Diversity, Equity, Inclusion, and Belonging (DEIB)